MicrosoftDocs/customer-insights/ci-docs/engagement-insights/glossary.md

 This topic defines selected terms that appear in Dynamics 365 Customer Insights, its capabilities, and in the supporting documentation.

+## Audience insights

-## Activity data
+### Activity data

-Customers' activity data that is ingested to Customer Insights.
+Customers' [activity data](../audience-insights/activities.md) that is ingested to Customer Insights.
 Examples of activity data include transactions, support call duration, purchases, and returns.
 For tracking of demographic segments, activity data gets analyzed for recency, frequency, and monetary value (and duration).

-## Affinity
+### Affinity

-Affinities are customer preferences for brands and interests across various demographic segments (defined by age, gender, or location).The online search volume for a brand or interest determines how much affinity a demographic segment,compared to other segments, has to that brand or interest.
+[Affinities](../audience-insights/enrichment-microsoft.md) are customer preferences for brands and interests across various demographic segments (defined by age, gender, or location).
+The online search volume for a brand or interest determines the affinity of a demographic segment, compared to other segments, has to that brand or interest.

-## Attribute

-Attributes are custom semantic types that you set during the data unification process.
-You can only specify attributes that exist in Customer Profile entities that you've created.
-Attribiutes that aren't automatically mapped to a semantic type are grouped as unmapped fields.

-## Base event

-A base event is a set of data representing activity on a website, such as a page view or click.
-See also *refined event*.

-## Connections
+### Connections

-Connections are used to configure third-party enrichments, which admins set up with credentials and provides consent for data transfers.
-See also *enrichment*.
+[Connections](../audience-insights/connections.md) are used to configure [enrichments](../audience-insights/enrichment-hub.md) and [exports](../audience-insights/export-destinations.md), which admins set up with credentials and provides consent for data transfers.

-## Custom model

-Custom models let you create and manage workflows based on Azure Machine Learning models.

 ## Data ingestion

 Data ingestion is the process of connecting to a data source.
 After ingesting the data, you can unify and take action on it.

-## Dimensions

-Dimensions are attributes of events that can describe, filter, or group data.
-For example, you can select *operating system (OS)*, *browser*, or *page name* as a dimension in a report.
-See also *attribute* and *event*.

 ## Enrichment (of data)